emily-chan/Haskell-Blog/Recursion.md

 ```
 For example, if the input was "Hello World", the H is at position 1, e at position 2, l at position 3, and so on.

-The `merge` function below takes two ordered lists and returns one merged ordered list.
+The `merge` function below takes two ordered lists as arguments and returns one merged ordered list.
 The function uses the `Ord` class that is used for ordered datatypes.
 The base case is two empty lists that returns an empty list.
 The second case is one list and one empty list that returns the one list, and vice versa.
 The recursive case compares the values in each list and merges them accordingly.
 ```Haskell
 merge :: Ord a => [a] -> [a] -> [a]
 merge [] [] = []